 App Verification Alert

-Although you can continue using an “Unverified App”, but if you like to get your app verified, click here and follow the steps.
+Although you can continue using an “Unverified App,” if you want to verify your App, don’t worry.
+We have covered this in the next heading.

 - “Profiles for posts” is the profile used for tracking users.

-- “Profile for dashboard” is the profile used for showing stats on the Analytify’s Dashboard.
+- “Profile for dashboard” is the profile used for showing stats on Analytify’s Dashboard.

 Congratulations! you have successfully implemented the Google Analytics APIs key for Analytics Tracking in Analytify.
-This is how you can get the Client ID and Client Secret key from Google Developers Search Console.
+You can get the Client ID and Client Secret key from Google Developers Search Console.

 How To Verify The App

-Open the Google Cloud Platform page.
-Open the dashboard of the project you just created (the project who’s keys you are using in Analytify).
+Step 1: Open the Google Cloud Platform page.
+Open the dashboard of the project you just created (the project whose keys you are using in Analytify).

-You will be taken to the Dashboard of the App you created.
-Click on the “EDIT APP” link.
+Step 3: You will be taken to the Dashboard of the App you created.
+Click on the “Edit App” link.

-- “Application home page” is the link of your website’s home page.
+- “Application home page” is the link to your website’s home page.

-- “Application terms of service link” is the link to the terms of service page of your website.
+- “Application terms of service link” is the link to your website’s terms of service page.

-After filling the information with the appropriate links, click “SAVE AND CONTINUE”.
+After filling in the information with the appropriate links, click “Save and Continue.”

-Note: After you confirm or submit the app the Google Trust and Quality team will contact you through email to verify your property ownership through Google search console.
+Note: After you confirm or submit the app, the Google Trust and Quality team will contact you through email to verify your property ownership through the Google search console.

 Google’s trust and quality team will verify the data on your site and email you once they have verified your app.